 “You can’t be seen until you learn to see”- Seth Godin

-Red Tape is a mul·ti·dis·ci·pli·nar·y full-service Studio working with interior designers, Architectures and corporate clients to create dynamic custom fine art. founded by two Orlando based artist Peterson Guerrier (Guerrier Studios) and Chris Jones (Art Jones Studio).
+Red Tape is a mul·ti·dis·ci·pli·nar·y full-service Studio working with interior designers, Architectures and corporate clients to create dynamic custom fine art. founded by two Orlando based artists Peterson Guerrier (Guerrier Studios) and Chris Jones (Art Jones Studio).

 We are not individuals, but a community of events, a community of human relationships that share a way of thinking.
 We form ideas through a collaborative process that encourages the exchange of varied perspectives.

 We believe successful art is about being of the moment while holding onto key elements of the past.
 We don’t let what we know define us.
 We listen and we push ourselves to find new mediums and canvas.
 Charged with optimism, and committed to the promise of limitless possibility.

 “Beauty is only the beginning of a conversation”.
 Peterson Guerrier grew up in Miami, FL, and attended Design and Architecture Senior High.
 Thereafter securing a Fine Arts degree from College of Creative Studies (CCS) in Detroit, MI.